EEdit: Rethinking the Spatial and Temporal Redundancy for Efficient Image Editing: Approaches

 In mask-guided image editing tasks, the tokens corresponding to image patches outside the edited region are actually derived from \( Z_T^{inv} \), which is obtained from inversion process.
 This part is directly replaced in the latent space.

 As a result, the importance of DiT's computation on these tokens is significantly reduced.
 Instead, we aim to focus more on the computation of tokens within the edited region.
 Simultaneously, to account for the modeling of correlations between important tokens and their neighboring tokens, the neighboring tokens are rewarded with gradually decreasing importance.
 We designed a score bonus map \(\mathbf{S_E}\) to control the reward intensity, defined as: Here \(\mathbf{x}\) represents an arbitrary token in DiT. \(M_s\) is the latent mask for point set of edit region.
-Hyperparameters such as \( b > 1 \) represent the bonus factor, while \( 0 < r < 1 \) denotes the decay ratio. \( K \) is the maximum number of layers for the neighborhood.
+Hyperparameters such as \( b > 1 \) represent the bonus factor, while \( 0 < r < 1 \) denotes the decay ratio. \(K\) is the border‐score smoothing hyperparameter.
 The neighborhood of \( M_s \) with an L1 norm equal to \( k \) is denoted as \( \mathcal{N}_k(M_s) \) and is defined as:

 \textbf{Update Strategy with Cache Frequency Control.} When the proportion of tokens corresponding to the edited region is lower than the full computation of the network, meaning it is smaller than the cache refresh ratio, not all tokens in the edited region undergo the same level of full computation.
 Instead, we prioritize recomputing and refreshing in the cache those tokens that have been updated less frequently and reused more times.